openjournals/joss-infra-docs/github-actions.md

 # GitHub Actions

-There is a collection of small GitHub actions used as steps by JOSS in the different workflows running at GitHub.
+There is a collection of small GitHub actions available to be used as steps in the different workflows run by JOSS at GitHub.

 The actions are: